airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 linker.
 The option `-lrecord` tells the linker to search for functions in the file named `librecord.so`.

-Now the `write-records` program is built, but it will not run.
+Now the `006-01-write-records` program is built, but it will not run.
 If we try it, we will get an error like the following:

-    ./write-records: error while loading shared libraries:
+    `./006-01-write-records`: error while loading shared libraries:
     librecord.so: cannot open shared object file: No such file or directory

 This is because, by default, the dynamic linker only searches `/lib`,